khan202122/Uniswap-Chrome-Extension/README.md

   - Extract zip file, then drag and drop the folder into chrome extensions window.

   - Alternatively, click on the Load unpacked button, navigate to the extensions folder and press Select Folder.

+4. Click on the “Extensions” button, then pin Uniswap extension to extension toolbar

 That’s it!
 The extension is now installed.